Diplomacy and spying

-Updated on 23 February 2024
+Updated on 04 June 2024

 Long live spying if it reflects a commitment to realism!
 I did not say, however, that long-lived diplomats spy.
-Diplomats who spy annoy me – mildly, for such behaviour is bad manners.
+Diplomats who spy annoy me, for such behaviour is bad manners.
 Governments grant one another’s diplomats privileges and immunities in order to facilitate certain job-related tasks.
 Moonlighting as a spy is not one of them.
 Should my government catch a diplomat abusing the compact that granted him privileges, I’d gladly slap him in jail and throw away the key.
 Snowden should go to jail in Switzerland for spying and abusing his diplomatic status, not for what he revealed.

 Concomitantly, with the emergence of consciousness in the natural world, the ‘private sphere’ emerged.
 Nature shielded consciousness and rational thinking from prying regards.
 As far as we know, thinking has always been silent.
 The interface to the surrounding world is mediated by willful action: speech.
-[2]
+(I’m aware that verbalisation helps thinking; this is a subaltern issue in this context.)

 Consciousness, autonomy, and privacy go together.
-Privacy, I’d argue, is at the core of the personality.
+Privacy, I’d argue, is at the core of personality.
 Take privacy away, and we literally have ‘no clothes’: the social environment is so strong that we succumb to it.
 Without privacy, autonomy would be out of the question.
 And without autonomy, there is no self-affirmation – and there would not be a personality.
 Privacy, furthermore, is intimately linked to delayed-return activities, be it in the realm of production (e.g. agriculture) or in the social sphere.
 Privacy allows us to plan and act for the future.
-Civilization is built on privacy.
+Civilisation is built on privacy.

 The state needs privacy